-- Everyone develops a good understanding of the pupil's areas of strength and difficulty. - We take into account any concerns the parents have. - Everyone understands the agreed outcomes sought for the child. - Everyone is clear on what the next steps are.
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty. - We consider any concerns the parents have. - Everyone understands the agreed outcomes sought for the child. - Everyone is clear on what the next steps are.

 The graduated approach to SEN support